 Due to its complexity, the ABB method is the more expensive and time-consuming method to implement and maintain.

-New companies without historical budgeting data.
+Recommended for: New companies without historical budgeting data.

 The ABB method is also popular in major industries like manufacturing, construction, and healthcare.
 It’s also useful for companies that are undergoing significant changes, such as new subsidiaries, large clients, business locations, or products.